marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 Header values are passed as strings — for example, you can pass the value of `X-Forwarded-For` as `192.2.5.5, 58.65.65.5`.
 But for the `X-Forwarded-Proto` header, you only passed the value as `http`.
-Now the middleware reads the comma seperated values, and compares the array length to determine if they are symmetrical.
+Now the middleware reads the comma seperated values of all the `X-Forwarded-*` headers and compare the length of all the header values.
-If not, it will generate a warning log and will not set the `HttpContext` properties.
+If all the host headers have the same number of values, then it will set the `HttpContext` properties otherwise it won't.

-In the above example, the middleware will not apply changes to the `HttpContext` properties.

-This is done for all the `X-Fowarded-*` headers.
+And that means it has header symmetry.

 ### What about the Forward Limit?
 The `ForwardLimit` property of the `ForwardedHeadersOptions` is used